 (Website Setup, WordPress Foundation)

+We already discussed the WordPress popularity among the community in the first few stats.
 According to WordPress traffic stats, the platform sees a lot of traffic.
-On average, 27 posts are published live every second on WordPress websites around the world.
+On average, 77 million new comments are published live every month on WordPress websites around the world.

 WordPress is constantly changing and adapting to its users’ needs.
 There have been a total of 420 version updates and 37 major releases of WordPress so far.
 Note that major releases go out every 4-5 months, accounting for developer functionality and new features.

-WordPress usage statistics show that the version released on July 20th, 2021, has been downloaded 41,319,060 times so far.
+WordPress usage statistics show that the latest version of WordPress is 6.0 and has been downloaded over 27.9 times so far.
 The download numbers are growing by the minute and show no sign of slowing down.

 WordPress usage is at an all-time high, and nothing proves this better than the fact that more than 500 websites globally are built using the popular content management system daily.